660104A 4th January: London, unidentifeid

 Buttons-version

-- Complicated II (MJ/KR) -STU on piano; Between The Buttons-version
+- Complicated II (MJ/KR) -STU maybe on piano; Between The Buttons-version

 - Dandelion I (MJ/KR) -early version with KR on guide-vocals (under